EdmundGoodman/Jupyter_Pylinter/source/index.rst

 Installation
 ------------

-The library package has been published on PyPi, so can be found here: https://pypi.org/project/jupylint/, and can be installed as follows:
+The library package has been published on PyPI, so can be found here: https://pypi.org/project/jupylint/, and can be installed as follows:

 .. code-block:: python